Is Android Pay going away?

 Legacy Android Pay documentation can be found here

 .
-If you’re looking to integrate Pay with Google -- either as a new merchant, or upgrading your existing Android Pay integration -- documentation can be found here
+If you’re looking to integrate Google Pay -- either as a new merchant, or upgrading your existing Android Pay integration -- documentation can be found here

-What do with merchants need to do to migrate from Android Pay to Pay with Google?
+What do with merchants need to do to migrate from Android Pay to Google Pay?

-You will need to ensure you’re using a Pay with Google-compatible version of our SDK and update your website and/or app to use the new Google Payments API -- documentation can be found here
+You will need to ensure you’re using a Google Pay-compatible version of our SDK and update your website and/or app to use the new Google Payments API -- documentation can be found here

 .
 These changes impact the client component of your integration.
 Your server-side integration does not need to change.